 Snipes Farm and Education Center—Morrisville

 Snipes Farm offers one of the widest selections of apples to pick in the area, including Red Delicious, Golden Delicious, Stayman Winesap, Jonagold, Empire, Melrose, Ida Red, Keepsake, Royal Court, Crispin, Honey Crisp, Fuji.
-Pick your own apples on Saturdays, September 24-October 30, 2017.
+Pick your own apples are available during the Fall Weekends starting Saturday, September 22, 2018.

 Solebury Orchards—New Hope

 Take a wagon ride to the orchards on weekends, where the driver can bring you directly to the best picking spots.
-With more than 20 different varieties of apples ripening at different times during the season, pick-your-own is available through the first week of November.
+With more than 20 different varieties of apples ripening at different times during the season, pick-your-own is available now through November 4, 2018.
 The 15 acres of orchards are open Thursday through Sunday.

 This orchard with a large variety of pick-your-own fruits and vegetables is located close to the Oxford Valley Mall, with easy access from Route 1, I-95, and the PA Turnpike.
 Wagon rides to the apple orchards are available.
 Styer Orchard advises calling first to determine the picking conditions for that day.

 This is one of the smaller farms on our list, with parking directly in front of the apple picking area.
 It's easy to get in and out, especially if you have little ones with a short attention span.
 The market has a great selection of bakery items and the feel of an old country general store.

 Pick-your-own fruit at Weaver’s is relaxing and kid-friendly.
 All of the apple trees are dwarf trees, so most of the fruit is easy reach.
 You can visit the farm Monday-Saturday to pick your own, but check the website as hours vary throughout the season.

 When you arrive home with your bounty of freshly picked fruit, be sure to try some of our favorite apple recipes.